Updated: Mar 4

 Side bar 2: Some of the grooviest home accessories can be found at your local Farmers Market.
 Artisan Candles, blankets, objet d’art.
 Not to mention, delicious artisan breads, cheeses, honey…so much….with our weather, most of our local farmers markets are year round and on any given day of the week you can find one near you.
 Support local artists and farmers.
 It's your one stop shop.

 3. Drinks: Offering your guest a glass of wine, or non-alcoholic libation when they’ve settled, jackets off, or bags placed in a designated room, should be the very next thing they receive.
 Having a special cocktail or fizzy flavored drink ready as a welcome, sets the mood immediately and it’s totally easy peasy.
 For the rest of the party a pre-set help yourself drink station for your guests, invites them to collaborate, sets the mood and it’s one less thing you have to worry about.
 Guests love to help!
 Let them.
 When serving wine, have a few bottles open.
 1 red, 1 white and/or Rose.
 Make sure there’s a bucket of ice to keep the white and rose CHILLED….so important.
 Nothing is worse than warm Rose.
 Offer Sparkling Water and Flat.
 Have a different tub of ice out for the drinks.
 Make sure there’s plenty to drink, especially on a warm day.
-If you’re guests brought a bottle of wine, offer to open it.
-It’s so important to make sure they feel appreciated for their effort and their gift.
+If you’re guest brought a bottle of wine, open it.
+It’s so important to make sure they feel appreciated for their effort.
 Even if you hate the wine.
 Doesn’t matter.
 You’re always a gracious and generous host.
 Remember?

 4. Hors D’oeuvres: Keep this simple.
-Sometimes, and I do this all the time, you’ve made such a gorgeous and bountifull amuse bouche people are stuffed before dinner.
+Sometimes, and I do this all the time, you’ve made such a gorgeous and bountiful amuse bouche people are stuffed before dinner.
 But, then again, also if you’re like me, you worry it’s not bountiful enough.
 To keep it simple, create a cheese board of 3 cheeses, some crackers, preserves, nuts, crackers and slices of baguette.
 And some grapes.
 That’s really all you need.
 If dinner is going to be awhile, by all means, go ahead and add savory puff pastry bites, or the something like that.
 They are so readily found in the freezer section of your groovy neighborhood store, now, it shouldn’t be a hassle.
 Or make your own!

 Side bar 3:Did you know that LA is in the top 2 of US cities offering the most ethnically diverse eating destinations and markets….so get out there and check out your local Indian Spice store or Korean Marketplace…a fun adventure with kids during a staycation…n’est pas?